-In the present day, the Royal Mint Ltd is owned in its entirety by Her Majesty’s Treasury and has an exclusive contract as the sole licensed producer of British coinage; both bullion and circulation coins.
+In the present day, the Royal Mint Ltd is owned in its entirety by His Majesty’s Treasury and has an exclusive contract as the sole licensed producer of British coinage; both bullion and circulation coins.

 Timeline of British coin mints:

 - 337 – The London Mint closed.

 - 871 – The Oxford Mint opened.

 - 1016 – The Bristol Mint opened around this date approximately.

 - 1056 – 1059 – The Horndon Mint operated between these dates approximately.

 - 1066 – The Oxford Mint closed.

 - 1136 – The Carlisle Mint is captured by David the First of Scotland, becoming Scotland’s first Mint.